-Imagine all the land which is used to grow this food, the vehicles required to transport, and the irrigation required to bring the water they need to drink.
+Imagine all the land which is used to grow this food, the vehicles required to transport it, and the irrigation required to bring the water they need to drink.

 Like you & me, the animals need a place to stay

 Cows, goats, pigs, chickens – all of them need a place to stay.
-More than 30% of the land is used by animal farms, poultry.
+More than 30% of the land is used by animal farms and poultry.

 Imagine, the land required to keep all these animals and grow the food.

 Trees after Trees are cut, Forests after forests are cleared – to make way for livestock fodder or a place for them to live.
 In addition, there is extensive use of chemicals & supplements in animal fodder to make them grow bigger & faster.

 When we deforest, it is not just the trees & oxygen, the dependent wildlife also gets impacted.
 Counts of the animals which are used for food are going into billions, while Elephants, Tigers, Leopard, Rhinoceros, orangutans, chimpanzees, Whales, and Dolphins are facing an existential crisis.